eTextile/Synth/Software/README.md

 The eTextile-Synthesizer is designed to be used as **Standalone Audio Synthesizer** but it can as well be used as **MIDI controler** for Audio applications such as **Ableton Live**, **MaxMsp**, **Puredata**, etc.

-The blobs values are transmited to the computer over USB-MIDI as below.
+The blobs values are transmited to the computer over USB-MIDI.
+The below specifications descrybe how the blobs values are encoded over the MIDI standard comunication protocol.

-## MIDI Specifications
+## Blobs MIDI Specifications
 | **Feature**             | **MIDI message**                       |
 | :---------------------- | :------------------------------------- |
 | Blob State ON           | noteOn(BI[1:8], BS[1], 1);             |